edgelesssys/constellation/docs/docs/architecture/orchestration.md

 Post-installation the CLI provides a configuration for [accessing the cluster using the Kubernetes API](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/).
 The `kubeconfig` file provides the credentials and configuration for connecting and authenticating to the API server.
 Once configured, orchestrate the Kubernetes cluster via `kubectl`.

-Make sure to keep the Terraform subdirectory such as `constellation-terraform` in the workspace directory to be able to manage your cluster later on.
-Without it, you won't be able to modify or terminate your cluster.

 After the initialization, the CLI will present you with a couple of tokens: